 What is an Impact Driver?

 In this Toolstop guide we’ll answer some commonly asked questions about impact drivers.
 What is an impact driver?
-What does an impact driver do?
-What is the best impact driver?
+What do they do?
+Which is the best?
 To find out all of this plus more, keep reading!

 An impact driver is a type of cordless drill driver, but instead of a standard 13mm chuck, it features a 1/4” hex bit holder which grips small screwdriver bits.